 Thank them for the trust in your company.
 Tell them that you’ll do anything to make sure he’ll get the products asap and that you’ll handle the shipment with care.
 That’s just the general text on that thank-you page.
 There are more things you can do here:

 - Create account.
 If your website has that account option like we mentioned before, you could offer the customer the option to create an account for future visits (again).
 Explain why this is beneficial.

 - Subscribe to a newsletter.
 Ask the customer to subscribe to your newsletter, so he can stay up-to-date on promotions to come and new products you might have for him.
 If the buyer is enthusiastic about your website and/or products, he’ll subscribe.

 - Discount for the next purchase.
-Oh yeah, we like our discounts.
+Everybody likes discounts and that’s undeniable.
 There are multiple ways to approach this.
 Offer it every time (“5% on your next purchase”), or combine it with the newsletter option (“subscribe and get a $10 discount code”).
 Send an email a few days before the coupon expires to remind people about the discount.
 Chances are they will buy, just because they don’t want to waste that discount.